About Me

 Ke Zhou, Nici Zimmermann, Elanor Warwick, Helen Pineo, Marcella Ucci, Michael Davies

-Key finding: Policy inconsistencies trigger short-term decisions with unintended consequences, revealing a lack of tools supporting systems thinking throughout the full policy cycle.
+Key finding: Policy inconsistencies trigger short-term decisions with unintended consequences, revealing the absence of tools that support systems thinking across the full policy cycle.

 Blog: Six steps of the systems thinking approach in policy design →